Welcome to our new website AND our new name!

 Additional thanks to Nevada Arts Council for their “Circuit Rider Grant”

-allowing us to hire Rachel Kingham to assist us in making this transition with her marketing expertise.
+allowing us to hire Rachel Kingham to assist us in making this transition with her marketing expertise and to

 In addition to Arts for All open-to-the-public and affordable Classes and Camps for children and adults that you can participate in year-round, an extensive program for specific populations of children and adults throughout Nevada are listed below.
 Most of these programs are free of charge for the participant.
 For questions regarding programs, contact Arts for All’s Program Director at 826-6100 ext.
 2#, email@example.com